OdatNurd/OverrideAudit/docs/content/usage/commands.md

 report, and may be prefixed with an `[X]` mark if they are currently *expired*.

-As with the `Package Report`, a context menu item is presented on package names to allow a quick bulk diff of overrides in that package.
+As with the `Package Report`, a context menu item is presented on package names to allow a quick bulk diff of overrides in that package and can be hovered over with the mouse to get more package details.

 Additionally, override filenames include context commands to allow you to quickly edit, diff or delete that override.

 ---